cplee1/vcspipe/README.md

 A Nextflow-based pipeline for reducing and processing MWA-VCS data.

 ## Installation
 This pipeline is configured for use with Nextflow's inbuilt pipeline sharing feature.
 If you are using Pawsey's Setonix cluster, a configuration file has been made, and the pipeline can be run as-is.
-Otherwise, you will need to create a custom configuration file, using `conf/setonix.config` as a template.
+Otherwise, you will need to create a custom configuration file (using `conf/setonix.config` as a template).

 Before using the pipeline, you must set up a Python virtual environment.
 On Setonix, this should be done as follows:
 ```bash